churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 Burden: Our high-schoolers and the LD HS meeting.<br>
 <br>
 <u><strong>Migration and Europe</strong></u><br>
-Lord's Day 8:45&nbsp;pm using the church in Canberra regular zoom meeting.<br>
+Saturday 8:45&nbsp;pm using the church in Canberra regular zoom meeting.<br>
 <a href="https://www.lme.org/pdfs/PrayerBurdens807.pdf" target="_blank">Burdens related to Europe:</a><a href="https://www.lme.org/pdfs/PrayerBurdens807.pdf" target="_blank">&nbsp;</a><br>
 (1) To pray that the Lord would open the way for migration in Australia.
 (2) The Lord's move in Europe and the upcoming gospel trips in Italy.</p>
 </blockquote>